 This is an online course.
 Contact with the instructor will occur through the asynchronous D2L Discussion Board and regular e-mail communications between students and course instructor.
 Materials and questions for discussions will be posted on D2L prior to the particular discussion time.

 Answering students' questions:

-- For email account or D2L access difficulties, contact IT Support https://ucalgary.service-now.com/it - For all course-related materials and questions, please contact the instructor at Shklarov@ucalgary.ca Please note that all course communications must occur through your @ucalgary email, and I will respond to emails sent via student's @ucalgary emails within 48 hours.
+- For email account or D2L access difficulties, contact IT Support https://ucalgary.service-now.com/it - For all course-related materials and questions, please contact the instructor at Shklarov@ucalgary.ca Please note that all course communications must occur through your @ucalgary email, and I will respond to emails sent via student's @ucalgary emails within 48 hours during the week and 72 hours over the weekend.
+Office Hours are by appointment only.
+Please email to set up a Zoom meeting.

-Time and Location:
+Time and Location